bevyengine/bevy/release-content/release-notes/observer_overhaul.md

 then act on the entity that was actually picked in the first place.

 This was handy!
 We've enabled this functionality for all entity-events: simply call `On::original_target`.

+## Expose name of the Observer's system

+The name of the Observer's system is now accessable through `Observer::system_name`, this opens up the possibility for the debug tools to show more meaningful names for observers.